biocore/oecophylla/README.md

 # Oecophylla

-Canonically pronounced *eco-fill-uh*

-Snakemake testbed for shotgun sequence analysis
+Canonically pronounced *ee-co-fill-uh*, it is a Snakemake wrapper for shotgun sequence analysis.

 ## Installation